telerik/xamarin-forms-docs/controls/tabview/features/tabviewitem.md

 ### Displaying TabViewItem

 To display a TabViewItem you can add it in the **Items** collection of **RadTabView**.
-You can see this demonstrated in the [Example](#example) section of this article.

 ### Defining header

 You can define a header for TabViewItem using its **Header** or **HeaderText** properties.
 HeaderText can be used to set a simple string header.
-On the other hand the **Header** allows you to create a more **complex layout** for the tabview using the *TabViewHeaderItem* control.
+On the other hand the **Header** allows you to create a more **complex layout** for the tabview using the **TabViewHeaderItem** control.
 You can see both properties demonstrated in the [Example](#example) section of this article.

 ### Defining content

 You can define the content of a TabViewItem via its **Content** property.
 It is of type View, so you can use any UI element that implements the View class.
-You can see this demonstrated in the [Example](#example) section of this article.

 > The RadTabView control will display only the content of the selected item.

 ### Selecting an item

 You can manually select TabViewItem via its **IsSelected** bool property.
 Selecting an item will deselect all the others from the Items collection.
+See also the [Selection]({%slug tabview-features-selection%}) article.

 ### Example